-3. Warning Labels, Waivers, Disclosures and Registrations do not assure public health concerns.
+3. Warning labels, waivers, disclosures, and registrations do not assure public health concerns.

-The Department analyzed a number of regulatory applications such as warning labels, waivers, disclosures and registration to determine whether these measures might assure public health concerns.
-The Department concluded that no warnings or consumer right-to-know strategies could guarantee that raw milk is safe for human consumption.
+The Department analyzed a number of regulatory applications such as warning labels, waivers, disclosures, and registration to determine whether these measures might address public health concerns.
+The Department has concluded that no warnings or consumer right-to-know strategies could guarantee that raw milk is safe for human consumption.
+Raw milk-associated outbreaks continue to occur, predominantly in states that permit regulated sales of raw milk, including states requiring warning labels.